odoo/odoo/addons/web/doc/async.rst

 Using deferreds
 ~~~~~~~~~~~~~~~

-deferreds have only one method of importance: :js:func:`Deferred.then`.
-This
+Deferreds's most important method is :js:func:`Deferred.then`.
+It is
-method is used to attach new callbacks to the deferred object.
+used to attach new callbacks to the deferred object.

 * the first parameter attaches a success callback, called when the
   deferred object is successfully resolved and provided with the